-Note: For the front slide-out only, the tag axle must be unloaded by the manual switch located on the left-hand control panel with the ignition switch to the "ON" position.
+Note: For the front slide-out, the tag axle must be unloaded with the manual switch located on the left-hand control panel with the ignition switch to the "ON" position.
+This procedure is not necessary for the rear slide-out.